Skip to content

 await event_listener # add a wait_for with a timeout if needed

-The Notification Hub provides a health check interface to monitor the status and availability of the hub.
+The Notification Hub provides a health check interface to monitor status and availability.
 This allows services and scripts to verify connectivity and basic hub functionality.
 To perform a health check, use the NotificationHubClient class.
 The client connects to the hub's ROUTER-DEALER socket and sends a health check request.
 If the hub is available, it responds True.
 In case of an error or when the hub is not available, False is returned.

 from egse.notifyhub.client import NotificationHubClient